 The team at The Agile Monkeys has worked on non-trivial applications with a wide range of technologies for more than a decade — mainly in the retail sector on solutions from e-commerce management to warehouse automation and everything in between.
 Our engineers are very aware of the enormous challenges of scalability, reliability, and codebase management that many companies face when developing business solutions.

 Based on our experience, we’re convinced that serverless is the execution paradigm of the future that solves many challenges of modern application development.
-But we still see friction in the currently available abstractions — and available tooling still makes it hard to take advantage of the true potential of Serverless.
+But we still see issues in the currently available abstractions and available tooling still makes it hard to take advantage of the true potential of Serverless Architecture.

 In the past decade, most successful retail companies opted for using pre-built monolithic e-commerce platforms that they customized for their needs.
 But with the growth of their user base, those platforms can no longer manage peak load (like Black Friday) anymore.

 As a result, we’ve repeatedly been involved in “brain-surgery projects” to split their big monolithic codebases into microservices over the past few years.
 But the architecture change came with new challenges: handling synchronization and communication between services efficiently, and a huge increase in operational complexity.